breakin/snestistics/docs/tutorial-2.md

 Function B, no annotations
 ~~~~~~~~~~

 So that looks nicer!
 Are there any other benefits to adding annotations?
-I am glad you asked!
+I'm glad you asked!

 Jumps to annotated function
 ---------------------------